 Blackberry jam, strained through a sieve

-- To make the doughnuts, place the flour, caster sugar and yeast in a large mixing bowl and make a well in the centre.
+To make the doughnuts, place the flour, caster sugar and yeast in a large mixing bowl and make a well in the center.

 Firm up in the fridge.